EricStratton/LocalBusinessLookup.Solution/README.md

 ### Navigating in Application:

-- App opens on landing page at `localhost:5004/` if Client program is running
+- App opens on landing page at `localhost:5004/` if Client-side program is running
+- See Swagger section above if you wish to access API endpoints without running Client-side program
 - Click on one of the hyperlinks to navigate to a different section of app

 ### RESTful Protocol:

 - **_Page routes are named using RESTful notation as reflected in the pathway urls_**
 - `localhost:5004/`: landing page
-- `localhost:5004/vendors`: homepage for vendor profiles, displays all existing vendor profiles
+- `localhost:5004/Shops`: homepage for shop profiles, displays all existing shop profiles
-- `localhost:5004/vendoes/new`: page for creating a new vendor profile
+- `localhost:5004/Shops/Details/{ShopId}`: page for displaying a specific shop profile
+- `localhost:5004/Shops/Edit/{ShopId}`: page for editing select shop profile
-- `localhost:5004/vendors/{vendorId}`: page for select vendor profile, displays vendor description and existing orders for vendor
+- `localhost:5004/Restaurants`: homepage for restaurant profiles, displays all existing restaurant profiles
-- `localhost:5004/vendors/{vendorId}/orders/new`: page for select vendor to place new order
+- `localhost:5004/Restaurants/Details/{RestaurantId}`: page for displaying a specific restaurant profile
-- `localhost:5004/vendors/{vendorId}/orders/{orderId}`: page for specific order details
+- `localhost:5004/Restaurants/Edit/{RestaurantId}`: page for editing select restaurant profile

 ## Known Bugs/Issues